bevyengine/rfcs/rfcs/xx-topics.md

 * `Domain`: a component that maintains a dictionary of topic names along with the publishers and subscribers that are interested in each topic
 * `GlobalDomain<T>`: a Domain that can be used as a resource instead of as a component

-To send out messages, spawn a `Publisher<T>` component for an entity, optionally giving some initial messages:
+To send out messages, insert a `Publisher<T>` component for an entity, optionally giving some initial messages:

 ```rust
 enum Mission {